-Online stores have reduced upfront costs compared to brick-and-mortar stores.
-You don't need to lease retail space, warehouses, or other major expenses.
+Online shops have reduced upfront costs compared to brick-and-mortar shops.
+You don't need to lease retail space, warehouses or other major expenses.

-With the aid of automation tools and AI, you can manage online stores in a streamlined fashion.
+With the aid of automation tools and AI, you can manage online shops in a streamlined fashion.

 - Low staffing costs

 Employment costs can be lower because your primary staffing needs will likely be limited to customer relations, marketing and order processing.